dawolowo/Orderbook/README.md

 fok = fill or kill,
 mo = market order,
 ## Design
-It is an header-only project, the only .cpp file is the test.
+It is an header-only project.

 File details in `header`:
 * `alias.hpp`: This is where all alias to a type is.